 The joints in your spine are called facet joints.
 These joints are located on the left and right side of each vertebra, interlocking with the vertebra above and below like hinges that allow spinal movement.
 Each facet joint contains small nerves that are responsible for transmitting pain signals directly to the joint.
 These nerves are called medial branch nerves, and if there is any inflammation within a facet joint, the medial branch nerves typically will signal pain.
-One of the ways your medical professional can determine if these nerves are the cause of your back pain or neck pain is through the use of a certain type of injection called medial branch nerve blocks.
+One of the ways your medical professional can determine if these nerves are the cause of your neck pain or back pain is through the use of a certain type of injection called medial branch nerve blocks.

 Medial branch nerve blocks seek to determine if the nerves in question are the root cause of your pain by temporarily interrupting the pain signals carried by these nerves.
-By injecting a small amount of anesthetic into the nerves and recording the subsequent pain relief – or lack thereof – your doctor can more accurately assess what is causing your pain.
+By injecting a small amount of anesthetic into the nerves and recording the subsequent pain relief – or lack thereof – your physician can more accurately assess what is causing your pain.

 Medial branch nerve blocks can potentially offer you pain relief after the procedure is completed, often lasting anywhere from a few hours to a few days.
-However, if the pain relief you experience is significant enough, it means the doctor has accurately targeted the correct nerves causing your pain – and a follow-up procedure can potentially offer longer-lasting pain relief.
+However, if the pain relief you experience is significant enough, it means the physician has accurately targeted the correct nerves causing your pain – and a follow-up procedure can potentially offer longer-lasting pain relief.
 This secondary procedure, called a radiofrequency neurotomy, is another injection treatment that creates a heat lesion on the appropriate nerves to interrupt the pain signals sent to the brain.
-This can possibly provide pain relief for up to nine to 14 months, or even longer.
+This can possibly provide pain relief for up to 14 months, or even longer.